airbytehq/airbyte-academy/docs/api-fundamentals/lesson_8.md

 Now let's understand what happened here and how you can use the Python SDK to run other commands.

 The `airbyte_api` has all endpoints available by the API.
-There are listed [here](https://github.com/airbytehq/airbyte-api-python-sdk/tree/main?tab=readme-ov-file#available-resources-and-operations).
+There are listed <a href="https://github.com/airbytehq/airbyte-api-python-sdk/tree/main?tab=readme-ov-file#available-resources-and-operations" target="_blank">here</a>.

 Each method has an example of how to build their payload to run the command.

 Let's do another example, now creating a new source.

-1. Go to the method lists [documentation](https://github.com/airbytehq/airbyte-api-python-sdk/tree/main?tab=readme-ov-file#available-resources-and-operations)
+1. Go to the method lists <a href="https://github.com/airbytehq/airbyte-api-python-sdk/tree/main?tab=readme-ov-file#available-resources-and-operations" target="_blank">documentation</a>
 2. Search for `sources` → `create_source`
-    1. You're going to this [page](https://github.com/airbytehq/airbyte-api-python-sdk/blob/main/docs/sdks/sources/README.md#create_source)
+    1. You're going to this <a href="https://github.com/airbytehq/airbyte-api-python-sdk/blob/main/docs/sdks/sources/README.md#create_source" target="_blank">page</a>

 The example provided in the documentation is quite complex to understand, so let's create a simpler one.
 But before let's break what we're going to need: